FINDING COMPETENT COURTS/AUTHORITIES

 Article 71 1. (a) - Courts for application for a declaration of enforceability and courts for appeal against decisions on such applications

-In Slovakia, the competence to deal with applications for a declaration of enforceability in accordance with Article 27(1) lies with the District Courts (okresný súd).
-The competence to deal with appeals against decisions on applications for a declaration of enforceability in accordance with Article 32(2) lies with the Regional Courts (krajský súd).
-Appeals are lodged with the district court whose decision is being contested.
+In Slovakia, competence to deal with appeals against decisions on applications for a declaration of enforceability in accordance with Article 32(2) lies with the regional courts (krajský súd).
+Appeals are lodged with the district court (okresný súd) whose decision is being contested.

 Article 71 1. (b) - Redress procedure